AlexRex/mac-setup/README.md

 ## Apps Included

-Here is a quick list of some apps in the installator:
+Here is a quick list of some apps in the installer script:

 ### Software: